- Fall: May 1

 Global and Public Health Benefits

 - Enroll in classes at one of India's premier private universities, Manipal Academy of Higher Education, where you learn firsthand how to navigate the Indian higher education system

 - Study in a similar setup to an American university – but in an Indian setting – with state-of-the-art academic, sport and exercise facilities

-- Gain a 360-degree understanding of the India’s health system through weekly hands-on exposure at the village, town and district level
+- Gain a 360-degree understanding of India’s health system through weekly hands-on exposure at the village, town and district level

-- Boost your resume by participating in a Directed Research project focused on a relevant topic of interest within the social or health sciences
+- Boost your resume with a Directed Research project focused on a topic of interest within Ayurvedic medicine, international relations, or media and communications.